-Concentrations of Fasiglifam and Fasiglifam-G in the Bile.
-The concentrations of fasiglifam and its metabolites in the pooled rat and dog bile over 24 hours after a single intraduodenal or oral dose of 2 or 200 mg/kg were determined.
+Concentrations of fasiglifam and fasiglifam-G in the bile

+The concentrations of fasiglifam and its metabolites in the pooled rat and dog bile over 24 h after a single ID or oral dose of 2 or 200 mg/kg were determined.
 Within the same dose group, the concentrations of fasiglifam and fasiglifam-G in the dog bile were 5- to 10-fold higher than those in the rat bile (Table 5).
-The concentrations of 2',6'-dimethyl-4'-[3-(methylsulfonyl)propoxy]biphenyl-3-carboxylic acid and fasiglifamtau in dog bile were similar or lower than those in rat bile.
-The concentrations of fasiglifam and fasiglifam-G in dog bile were also determined after 14 days of repeated dosing of [14C]fasiglifam at 200 mg/kg per day.
-Following repeated dosing, the average concentrations of fasiglifam and fasiglifam-G in dog bile at 2 and 8 hours postdose ranged from 5280 to 11,087 μ g/ml (individual values in four dogs ranged from 3509 to 12,956 μ g/ml) (Table 6).
+The concentrations of M-I and fasiglifam-Tau in dog bile were similar or lower than those in rat bile.
+The concentrations of fasiglifam and fasiglifam-G in dog bile were also determined after 14 days of repeated dosing of [\frac{14}{C}]fasiglifam at 200 mg/kg/day.
+Following repeated dosing, the average concentrations of fasiglifam and fasiglifam-G in dog bile at 2 and 8 h postdose ranged from 5280 to 11087 μg/mL (individual values in 4 dogs ranged from 3509 to 12956 μg/mL; Table 6).
 Note that since the measurements in Table 5 are concentrations over 24 hours, the values in Table 5 cannot be compared with the individual time measurements in Table 6.
 No precipitate/crystalline material was observed in the bile collected from the gallbladder during the study.
-This study also indicated that the concentrations of fasiglifam and fasiglifam-G in the bile slightly increased (≤2-fold) with repeated dosing compared with those in dogs after a single oral dose of 200 mg/kg.
+This study also indicated that the concentrations of fasiglifam and fasiglifam-G in the bile slightly increased (≤2-fold) with repeated dosing compared to those in dogs after a single oral dose of 200 mg/kg.